andyfitzsuse/andyfitz.github.io/guide.md

 There’s a difference between me telling you what you need to know, and excitedly sharing detail only very engaged enthusiasts would find critical.

 When I’m sharing information for a task, **I always frame it**:
- "*For this purpose let’s remember*…"
+ "*For this purpose let’s remember _*"
- "*I suggest you/we __ because*…"
+ "*I suggest you/we _ because*…"
- "*Keep in mind* …"
+ "*Keep in mind _*"
- "*I’ve learned and you should know* …"
+ "*I’ve learned _ and you should _* "

-If this context is absent, I am assuming you have the same level of excitement for detail that I do and am missing the mark.
+If this context is absent, I may mistakenly assume you have the same level of excitement for detail that I do and am missing the mark.
 Cutting me off and saying “I don’t care” or “another time” is absolutely fine and even preferred.
 I’ve never been offended by someone wanting to simplify communication.
 It doesn't hurt my feelings or change my perception of you.
 If anything I appreciate knowing when you don’t need more information and that the task at hand is obvious.
 By contrast, only geeking out and not resolving outstanding work can be a problem for us both.
 If we’re working together, we don’t have an academic relationship.
 I trust those I work with to accept information given to them with the relevance they need to perform their role.

 #### Attention isn’t praise, praise is praise

 Most relevant for anyone reporting to me.
 I focus on problems and opportunities more than the areas I trust and know are well-run.
-It becomes clear over time that I delight in recognizing and rewarding excellence in<acronym data-title="Business As Usual">BAU</acronym>  as much as I do novel milestones.
+It becomes clear over time that I delight in recognizing and rewarding excellence in <acronym data-title="Business As Usual">BAU</acronym>  as much as I do novel milestones.

 In the short-term, avoid misjudging my focus for favouritism.
 I could be spending more hours with your peers than you if they have more areas of improvement.
-I could also be spending more hours with a talent because I’m investing where there’s more existing skill for an immediate objective.
+I could also be spending more hours with a talent because I’m investing where there’s existing skill for a short-term objective.
 What I appear to be focussing on isn’t a metric of your impact and I make sure everyone knows that.

 #### Vocabulary

 On occasion and always in odd moments, I'm prone to using overly specific words and terms.
-Not because I want to sound smart but because I'm regularly misunderstood and it's my inability to read the room which leads me to be cautious with words.
+Not because I want to sound smart, but because I'm regularly misunderstood and it's my inability to read the room which leads me to be cautious with words.
 I mostly speak casually and prefer this, you'll notice when my guard is down because I'm naturally nonchalant (there I go being specific!).
 So on occasion, I'll talk in a way that some find off-putting at first.
 When you reflect on the words chosen it might be appreciated that more detail was said than less.
 I'm always working on the balance between thoughtful words and comforting language.
 The more I learn how you react to me, the more I adjust my conversation style.
 So appologies for any early hiccups.